All-Star snubs roundtable: From a .380 hitter to the MVP, NL third base is just too deep

 Who is the biggest snub among NL pitchers?

 Lauber: Alex Wood, Dodgers.
 Yes, he began the season in the bullpen.
 Yes, he spent two weeks on the disabled list.
-And yes, four other Dodgers players made the team.
+And yes, four other Dodgers made the team.
 But 9-0 with a 1.83 ERA is 9-0 with a 1.83 ERA.

 Matz: Ivan Nova has more starts (16) than batters walked (13).
 Give the man some love.

-Schoenfield: I thought Nova might make it as the Pirates rep. He doesn't fare as well in some of the advanced metrics because of his low strikeout rate, but that's not his game.
+Schoenfield: I thought Nova might make it as the Pirates' rep. He doesn't fare as well in some of the advanced metrics because of his low strikeout rate, but that's not his game.
 He gets hitters to pound the ball into the ground, and he's 8-5 with a 3.08 ERA and just 13 walks in 108 innings.

 Simon: Since moving into the starting rotation, Wood has dominated, with a FIP barely above 2 and a WHIP just below 1, which are basically the numbers you'd expect from someone like Clayton Kershaw.